Building Coq Projects¶

 is a no-op that is accepted only for scripting convenience

-Using Coq as a library¶
+Using Rocq as a library¶

 The preferred method is to use dune